 India is also no exception.
-In last four decades the feminist movement has created a bias that has made all kinds of human relations bitter.
-Extreme forms of westernization has led to collapse of our social system and hit our core strength of family system very hard.
-As a result we see skyrocketing divorce rate, bitter court battles and at times crime committed by common people.
+In the last four decades, the feminist movement has created a bias that has made all kinds of human relations bitter.
+Extreme forms of westernization have led to the collapse of our social system and hit our core strength of family system very hard.
+As a result, we see skyrocketing divorce rate, bitter court battles and at times crime committed by common people.

-A section of Indians have started a new revolution to secure human rights in the country.
+A section of Indians has started a new revolution to secure human rights in the country.
 They want to secure rights for Indian men.
-The rights that are taken away in bits and pieces every time a new gender biased law is made.
+The rights that are taken away in bits and pieces every time a new gender-biased law is made.

-There are many activities that Atit and his team undertakes.
+There are many activities that Atit and his team undertake.
 These are –

 c.
 Distribution of pamphlets to general people and officials on different men’s rights issues.
 So far his team has distributed over 2 lakh pamphlets in public.